Pragya63/Codealpa-task-4-/README.md

 Stepts for suricata install on kali

-Update Kali Linux Update your system to make sure everything is up to date: sudo apt update sudo apt upgrade -y
+Update Kali Redmi Update your system to make sure everything is up to date: sudo apt update sudo apt upgrade -y

 Install Suricata Install Suricata with the following command: sudo apt install suricata -y